Public Interest/Public Service Employers

 The Office of Public Interest/Public Service Law and Careers (PI/PS Office) is Columbia Law School’s hub for public service work, connecting students and graduates with postgraduate and summer employment, fellowships, pro bono, and research projects.
 A wide variety of nonprofits, governmental bodies, and private firms around the world have chosen to work with us.
 We hope you will join them.

-• Government agencies, public service organizations, and law firms looking to request pro bono project assistance from our students should consult the “Pro Bono Assistance” tab.
+• Agencies, organizations, and firms seeking pro bono project assistance from our students should consult the “Pro Bono Assistance” tab.

 Please do not hesitate to contact us if we can be of assistance.
 For private sector corporate job opportunities, please contact the Office of Private Sector Careers.
 For judicial clerkships, please contact the Office of Judicial Careers.